Quenixx/VOID-VehImages/README.md

 # VOID-VehImages
- A collection of ALL (some military and other blacklisted in the server was not included) vehicles PNG with transparent background images from gta cars.
-(Bottom Dollar Bounties DLC).
-Feel free to use them in your server / script :)
+A collection of all vehicle PNG images from GTA (Bottom Dollar Bounties DLC) with transparent backgrounds.
+Please note that some military and blacklisted vehicles, as per server policies, have been excluded.
+Feel free to use these images in your server or scripts. :)

-All the images are named after the car model, which should give you a quick plug-and-play process for your own scripts :)
+All images are named according to their respective car models, allowing for a quick and seamless plug-and-play integration into your own scripts.

 # UPDATE 1.2.0
-Removed all real car models and only left out gta cars, also replaced broken images with working ones.
+Removed all real-world car models, retaining only GTA vehicles, and replaced any broken images with functional ones.

 **Fixed images:**